What is the Research & Development (R&D) Tax Credit?

 Learn More About R&D Tax Credits

-179D Tax Deduction, Cost Segregation, R&D Tax Credits
+179D Tax Deduction, Cost Segregation, R&D Tax Credits, Tax Strategy

 What are R&D tax credits?